Emergency Services

 Lip or Mouth Injury

 If you’ve cut your lip or inner mouth, apply firm pressure with a gauze or clean cloth to stop the bleeding.
-Dr. Kim suggests applying a cold compress to the affected area to help relieve pain and reduce any swelling.
+Dr. Raj suggests applying a cold compress to the affected area to help relieve pain and reduce any swelling.

 Follow those instructions for at least 15 minutes, and if bleeding or pain persists, come in for emergency care and we’ll examine the area.